vigneshsuryah/projectmanager-casestudy/README.md

-# Task Manager Casestudy IIHT - Author: Vignesh Suryah
+# Project Manager Final Certification IIHT - Author: Vignesh Suryah
 <h2>Build and package spring boot and angular6 into a jar file</h2>

 <h4>projectmanager-server - contains the REST end-points for application </h4>